Gal-E/ID1545/docs/README.md

   <div class="brainstorm_idea">
     <h4>Gamify It</h4>
     <br>
-    Focusing mostly on kids, or people who are in the wheelchairs for short-term revalidation in hospitals, we were inspired by pokemon go.
-We envisiones a connected wheelchair that enables overcoming obstacles, finding best routes and using the chair to play games with other wheelchair users
+    Focusing mostly on kids, or people who are in the wheelchairs for short-term revalidation in hospitals, we were inspired by Pokemon Go to consider a connected wheelchair that empowers users to overcome obstacles, find the best routes and using the chair to play games with other wheelchair users.
+This would serve helping users get better at using their chair.
     <br><br>
   <b>System:</b> App > Chair > Physical world  > App<br>
   <b>Optional Sensors:</b> Touch, Voice control, GPS, Compass, Distance, Movement<br>